 Avoiding taxi scams in Hanoi

-As I mentioned in my earlier post on scams in Hanoi, taxi cheats are probably the one thing people complain most about.
+Taxi cheats are probably the one thing travellers to Hanoi complain most about.
 While unlikely to cost you a fortune, it’s still annoying to be over-charged or — literally — taken for a ride.
-So here’s some info about what to watch out for and how to avoid over-paying or ending up at a zero-star hotel in a back alley when you booked in at somewhere fancy.
+So here’s what to watch out for and how to avoid over-paying or ending up at a zero-star hotel in a back alley when you booked in at somewhere fancy.

 Taxis from the airport

 Noi Bai airport is often referenced as a hotbed of scamming taxi drivers and has been well-covered in the Travelfish.org forum.
 In theory, all the licensed metered cabs that wait at the rank should be charging the prices on the rate board.
 If you use one of these taxis, get agreement on the rate before you get in by pointing at the rates sign and getting a confirming nod.
 If the driver tries to charge you more upon arrival, don’t pay.
 Also, don’t pay any extras for the tolls/parking — that is all included.

 However, although in theory these taxis should be fine — I’ve never had problems — it’s safest to book in advance, either through your hotel or a company such as Hanoi Airport Transfers.
 This is highly recommended if you’re arriving late in the evening, once the buses have stopped running, as even the licensed, supposedly fixed rate taxis hike their rates up then.

 For the budget-conscious, take the Jetstar or Vietnam Airlines buses into town — they have a fixed rate.
 If these aren’t around you can also try private minivans and public buses, but you are likely to be charged a little more than locals for the minivans — only by maybe a dollar, but if that’s going to bother you stick to the airline buses.